From Disparity to Equity:

-Xavier University of Louisiana College of Pharmacy's Center for Minority Health and Health Disparities Research and Education (CMHDRE) hosted its Sixth Health Disparities Conference March 7-9, 2013 in New Orleans, Louisiana.
-Conference participants included clinicians (pharmacists, nurses, physician assistants, and other allied health professionals), health policy makers, health educators, health sciences students, researchers, and public and community health leaders whose work incorporates the use of mid-level providers to build partnerships to eliminate health disparities and improve health equity.
+Xavier University of Louisiana College of Pharmacy's Center for Minority Health and Health Disparities, Research and Education will host its Ninth Health Disparities Conference February 29 – March 2, 2016 in New Orleans, Louisiana.
+Conference participants will include clinicians (pharmacists, physicians, nurses, physician assistants, and allied health professionals), health policy makers, researchers, health educators, public and community health leaders, and students whose work incorporates the use of multidisciplinary partnerships that build collaborations to eliminate health disparities, achieve health equity, and create healthier communities.

-This conference titled, Improving Medical Effectiveness and Health Outcomes to Achieve Health Equity Through Interprofessional Collaborations, included discussions on successful interdisciplinary models for improving health systems outcomes.
-Previous conference attendee evaluations indicate that the abstract podium presentations enhanced the effectiveness of the conference and help to stimulate discussions surrounding effective clinical strategies, basic science, health policy and research disciplines, and most importantly, the significant role of mid-level providers and interdisciplinary collaborations.
-Our planning committee continued building on this momentum with content development for the 2013 Conference.
+Previous conference attendee evaluations indicated that the abstract podium presentations enhanced the effectiveness of the conference and helped to stimulate discussions surrounding clinical strategies, basic science, health policy, and research disciplines.
+Evaluations, most importantly, indicated that presentations initiated discussions on the inclusion of interprofessional and interdisciplinary collaborations.
+Our planning committee will continue to build on this momentum as we develop content for the 2016 Conference.

 The mission of the Center for Minority Health and Health Disparities Research and Education (CMHDRE) is to provide the infrastructure required to conduct research.
 In addition, the center is charged with providing basic, clinical, and behavioral experiential training and community outreach education aimed at eliminating health disparities.